 Though Ubuntu replaces Unity desktop environment with Gnome desktop, you may find some similarity with Unity with left-hand Dock system, top panel, status menu, and new message and calendar menu.

 2. Enable Additional Repositories

 Ubuntu doesn’t come, by default, with enabling additional repositories.
-Before updating and upgrading your Ubuntu system must enable the canonical additional repositories.
+Before updating and upgrading your Ubuntu system must allow the additional canonical repositories.
 To do so, search for software & update.
-In the other software tab, enables “Canonical Partners”.
+In the other software tab, enables “Canonical Partners.”
 Now close the window, ignore if it says reload.

 3. Check for Update and Upgrade